 You won't find much crime in Singapore at all, but there are still some things to look out for.
 Keep reading to learn the best way to protect yourself from petty crime in Singapore.
 Then, make a list of what you'll see.
 From Chinatown to Pulau Ubin, you'll want to explore every inch.

 Singapore has such a low crime rate that any form of crime is rare, but out of everything, petty theft is the most common.
 To be safe, never leave your bags unattended and hold onto them tightly when in busy public places.
 Most people that pickpockets target are distracted and not aware of their surroundings, so as long as you show confidence and have your daily destination in mind then you'll be fine.
 You're more likely to be a target if you have expensive items or accessories on show as well.
-Remember that the safest place to leave valuables is with Bounce.

 You may encounter scammers while exploring Singapore which is why you should exercise caution and skepticism when someone is trying to sell you something.
 For example, some con artists will pose as fake landlords and will take your money for a property that doesn't actually exist.
 Be careful when booking your living accommodations especially if you're using sources that you aren't familiar with.